-The BPD regulates the placing of biocidal products on the market.
-As DMFu was not identified according to the regulation 1451/2007 in support of the BPD, DMFu is not authorised in EU for biocidal uses.
+The Biocidal Product Directive (BPD) regulates the placing of biocidal products on the market.
+As DMFu was not identified according to Regulation 1451/2007 in support of BPD, DMFu is not authorised in EU for biocidal uses.

 Concerning the manufacturing of DMFu intended for other uses, Member States have been consulted in order to get information on the quantities that are manufactured in their country.
 21 answers were received: 9 indicated that the substance was not manufactured (in 2008 and 2009) in their country and 12 did not have this type of information.